 These AWARD BIOS supports Version 1.1&1.2 of the Advanced Power Management (APM) specification.
 Power management features are implemented via the System Management Interrupt (SMI).
 Sleep and Suspend power management modes are supported.
-Power to the hard disk drives and video monitors can be managed by this AWARD BIOS.
+This AWARD BIOS can manage power to the hard disk drives and video monitors.